zew013/cse15l-lab-reports/lab-rep5/lab-report-5.md

 Try to print out the value stored in `file_found` on line 19 using `echo`.

-And also check this post https://unix.stackexchange.com/a/447244 about how bash works with different kinds of strings.
+And also check this [post](https://unix.stackexchange.com/a/447244) about how bash works with different kinds of strings.

-In your case of setting up the conditions, it might be helpful to take a look at the meaning and uage of `-z`: https://stackoverflow.com/a/18096739
+In your case of setting up the conditions, it might be helpful to take a look at the meaning and uage of `-z` [here](https://stackoverflow.com/a/18096739)

 ### Step 3: Student Update and What the Bug is.
 Thanks for your help!